3 Led Battery Level Indicator Circuit

 Fixing a short circuit in a car battery typically involves identifying and rectifying the short circuit in the vehicle's electrical system.
 This can be a complex task and may require professional diagnosis and repair.
 It often involves locating and repairing damaged wiring, connectors, or components.
 Can an alternator short drain a battery?

-What is a battery equalization strategy?
+What is a battery charge indicator?

 • Battery module load circuit